Sunlighten is the only sauna on the market to provide all three infrared wavelengths in one place.

 Near infrared light therapy stimulates the circulatory system and more fully oxygenates the body’s cells.
 Better blood circulation means more toxins flow from the cellular level to the skin’s surface to improve cell health, aid in muscle recovery and strengthen the immune system.

 Is an Infrared Sauna Safe to use?

-Yes, because it is the same as the natural heat from the Sun there are no adverse effects, in fact unlike sunlight a Far Infrared heater panel does not emit harmful Ultraviolet (UV) rays.
-In some Hospitals, newborn babies are kept warm by using Infrared heat.
-If you have any doubts or you are receiving medical treatment always consult with your Health Professional before using the Sauna.
+Yes, because it is the same natural heat from the sun.
+However, there are no adverse effects like sunlight.
+Far Infrared saunas do not emit harmful Ultraviolet (UV) rays.
+In some hospitals, newborn babies are kept warm by using Infrared heat.
+Please consult your Health Professional before using the Sauna with any medical concerns.

 What is the difference between an Infrared Sauna and Hot Rock (Steam) Sauna?

 In a Steam Sauna heat is first created by a method of heating stones to a high temperature, then water is poured on the stones to create Steam.
 The Steam then heats the air which consequently heats the body.
-Typical temperatures in a Steam Sauna are 170 to 190 Degrees Celsius and can be uncomfortable over a period of time.
-Infrared radiant heat heats the body directly and operate at lower temperatures, typically 110 to 130 Degrees Celsius, which is more comfortable, uses less power to heat, and allows you to stay longer and sweat more.
+Typical temperatures in a Steam Sauna are 170 to 190 Degrees Fahrenheit and can be uncomfortable over a period of time.
+Infrared saunas heats the body directly and operates at lower temperatures, typically 110 to 130 Degrees Fahrenheit, which is more comfortable, uses less power to heat, and allows you to endure a longer sauna session and sweat more.